How to Transfer Assets to a Trust in Virginia

 To transfer financial assets like bank accounts, brokerage accounts, or investment accounts:

-• Contact your financial institution to inform them of your intention to transfer ownership to your trust
+• Contact your financial institution to inform them of your intention to transfer ownership to your Trust

 • Complete their specific forms for changing account ownership

-• Provide a copy of your trust documentation
+• Provide a copy of your Trust documentation

-• Update the account titles to reflect the trust’s ownership
+• Update the account titles to reflect the Trust’s ownership

-Many financial institutions require a Certification of Trust to verify the trust’s terms and the trustee’s powers.
+Many financial institutions require a Certification of Trust to verify the Trust’s terms and the Trustee’s powers.
 Some institutions may allow you to retain the same account numbers, while others might require issuing new ones.

 Transferring Vehicles in Virginia

-To transfer your vehicle to your trust, follow these steps:
+To transfer your vehicle to your Trust, follow these steps:

-• Complete the Assignment of Title by Owner section on your current title, listing the trust as the buyer.
+• Complete the Assignment of Title by Owner section on your current title, listing the Trust as the buyer.

-• Submit a Virginia DMV Application for Certificate of Title (Form VSA 17A) in the trust’s name.
+• Submit a Virginia DMV Application for Certificate of Title (Form VSA 17A) in the Trust’s name.

 • If applicable, file a Purchaser’s Statement of Tax Exemption (Form SUT 3) to avoid paying sales or use tax.